LoganSayles/LSB-Steganography/README.md

 ### Decoding

-Once you have an image to decode the following parameters can be specified
+Once you have an image to decode, the following parameters can be specified

 ```
 REQUIRED ARGUMENTS